stas/thesis/chapters/2_architecture.md

 The framework/toolset needed to build the application required to follow the RAD[^rad] approach because of the amount of prototyping I was estimating.
-I also needed a programming language with a community and an ecosystem oriented towards the most cutting edge web technologies, but with a decent stability and clear future.
+I also needed a programming language with a community and an ecosystem oriented towards the latest edge web technologies, but with a decent stability and clear future.

-I settled on the Ruby programming language and Ruby on Rails web framework.
+I decided to use the Ruby programming language and Ruby on Rails web framework.
 The Rails community has a great impact on the web technologies and tools.
 This was proven by solutions like Sass[^sass] and Haml[^haml] and large scale adoption was concepts like ReST[^rest]ful Model-View-Controller, ActiveRecord[^activerecord] object-relational mapping, and test driven development and behaviour driven development.